braph-software/BRAPH-2/tutorials/developers/dev_nn_xval/readme.md

 >     d_list, nn_list, 'UniformOutput', false);
 > ````
 >
-> ①defines the neural network template to be `NNRegressorMLP`, which will be used to set the parameters for all the neural network regressors for the cross validation.
+> ① defines the neural network template to be `NNRegressorMLP`, which will be used to set the parameters for all the neural network regressors for the cross validation.
 >
-> ②defines the neural network evaluator template to be `NNRegressorMLP_Evaluator`, which will be used to set the parameters for all the neural network evaluators for the cross validation.
+> ② defines the neural network evaluator template to be `NNRegressorMLP_Evaluator`, which will be used to set the parameters for all the neural network evaluators for the cross validation.
 >
-> ③constructs the training sets iteratively by concatenating all of the remaining folds after exlcuding the one as the validation set.
+> ¡!0!¡**should this be explained either here or in another tutorial?**
 >
-> ⑥initializes all of the `NNRegressorMLP`s.
+> ③ constructs the training sets iteratively by concatenating all of the remaining folds after exlcuding the one as the validation set.
 >
+> ④ and ⑤ set the parameters to all the `NNRegressorMLP`s based on either the `NN_TEMPLATE` or the parameters from this cross validation.
+>
+> ⑥ initializes all of the `NNRegressorMLP`s.
+>
+> ⑦ and ⑧ sets the parameters to all the `NNRegressorMLP_Evaluator`s based on either the `NNEVALUATOR_TEMPLATE` or the parameters from this cross validation.
+>
-> ⑨initializes all of the `NNRegressorMLP_Evaluator`s.
+> ⑨ initializes all of the `NNRegressorMLP_Evaluator`s.
 >